-We are doing amazing things.
-Give us at call.
+We are doing amazing things, why not give us a call.

 PREFACE – A NOTE TO THE READER